tholian-network/stealth/README.md

   ensure that particularly.
 All optimizers are across all modes, the modes decide what content is included (e.g. `mode >= 'stealth'` includes images and videos).

-- It has a `Stealth Mode` that decides what to load, incrementally changing what the requested website is allowed to do.
-The mode can be `offline` (load only from cache or locally connected peers), `covert` (load only text files), `stealth` (load only text, images and videos) or `online` (load text, images, videos, downloads and apis).

-- It uses whitelist-based `Site Modes` that decide what to load, with incrementally allowed features (or media types) to the defaulted current `Stealth Mode`.
+- It uses whitelist-based `Site Modes` that decide what to load, with incrementally allowed features (or media types).
+By default, the Stealth Browser will load nothing.
+The Site Mode next to the address bar decides what is loaded.

 - It never requests anything unnecessary.
-The cache is persistent until the user tells it to refresh manually - or until the website is visited in `Stealth Mode` set to `Online` again.
+The cache is persistent until the user tells it to refresh the Site manually (or a scheduled Scraper task is run for that URL).

 - All downloaded websites and assets can be reused across all `Stealth Browser` peers in the local network.
 Additionally, as the Stealth Service serves its own Browser UI,